 Additionally, disseminating information about appropriate safety protocols when encountering snakes helps dispel myths and fears associated with them.
 Understanding snakes’ roles as pest controllers and their potential harmlessness in certain situations encourages peaceful cohabitation with our serpentine neighbors.

-As we’ve explored ways to safely interact with New Hampshire’s diverse snake population, let’s now delve into the critical aspects of conservation efforts and potential threats facing these intriguing reptiles.
+As we’ve explored ways to interact safely with New Hampshire’s diverse snake population, let’s now delve into the critical aspects of conservation efforts and potential threats facing these intriguing reptiles.

 Conservation and Threats to New Hampshire Snakes